codevbus/blog/content/pages/about.md

 Fun things for me: photography, playing with our cats, cooking, gardening, small electronics tinkering, drones, and learning new programming languages.

+The opinions, views, thoughts, musings, and poor attempts humor expressed on this site are wholly my own, and not that of my employer.